astropy/astropy/docs/visualization/wcsaxes/index.rst

     plt.xlabel('Galactic Longitude')
     plt.ylabel('Galactic Latitude')

-This example uses the 'pyplot' interface to Matplotlib, but WCSAxes can be used with any of the other ways of using Matplotlib (some examples of which are given in :ref:`initialization`).
+This example uses the :mod:`matplotlib.pyplot` interface to Matplotlib, but WCSAxes can be used with any of the other ways of using Matplotlib (some examples of which are given in :ref:`initialization`).
 For example, using the partially object-oriented interface, you can do::

     ax = plt.subplot(projection=wcs)